ReachFive/fake-smtp-server/README.md

-      --smtp-ip [IP]        IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER]  HTTP port to listen on (Default is 1080) --http-ip [IP]        IP Address to bind HTTP service to (Default is 0.0.0.0) -w, --whitelist STRING    Only accept e-mails from these adresses.
+      --smtp-ip [IP]        IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER]  HTTP port to listen on (Default is 1080) --http-ip [IP]        IP Address to bind HTTP service to (Default is 0.0.0.0) --base-path [PATH]    Option to expose api and web frontend on a custom path -w, --whitelist STRING    Only accept e-mails from these adresses.
 Accepts multiple e-mails comma-separated -m, --max [NUMBER]        Max number of e-mails to keep (Default is 100)